Akshat2127/finding_donors/README.md

 ### Run

+This project contains three files:

+- `finding_donors.ipynb`: This is the main file where you will be performing your work on the project.
+- `census.csv`: The project dataset.
+You'll load this data in the notebook.
+- `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.
+Do not modify

-In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory finding_donors/ (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook finding_donors.ipynb